solana-foundation/developer-content/content/courses/mobile/mwa-deep-dive.md

 user's acceptance or rejection.
 If accepted, this result object provides you with the user's account as well as an `auth_token` you can use in `wallet.reauthorize()` for subsequent calls.
 This auth token ensures that other apps can't pretend to be your app.
+The auth token is generated during the `authorize()` call, and subsequent requests from the dApp can use the `reauthorize()` method with the stored token to maintain secure communication without repeatedly prompting the user.

 ```tsx
 transact(async (wallet: Web3MobileWallet) => {